Friday, June 28, 2024

 5. d4 exd4 6.
 Qxd4 Bd7 7.
 Bxc6 Bxc6

-So we entered Steinitz’ variation with that difference that white early castled and cannot lead attack on blak king any more.
+So we entered Steinitz’ variation with that difference that white early castled and cannot unleash an attack on black king any more.

 8. Nc3 Be7 9.
 Bf4 O-O 10.
 Rad1 Nh5

-I felt very comfortable both at the physical table – Number 12, besides the window, this time closed because everyone’s terrified by draught.
+I felt very comfortable both in the opening and at the physical table – Number 12, besides the window, this time closed because everyone’s terrified by draught.
 Next to my table an obviously prefabricated draw in Sozin Sicilian was being played.
 I felt optimistic and loved my position, known from myriad of “free games” with pensionists in the parks.
 But I made mistake in next move.
 11. Bd2 is what I should’ve played.
-And after 11. ...Bf6 I should calmly play12.
-Qc4 with Nd4 and exchanges.
-Equal position.
-I was dreaming of pushing e5 after I I set my rooks on central files, though.
+And after 11. ...Bf6 I should calmly play 12.
+Qc4 with following Nd4 and exchanges.
+Equal position I was however dreaming of pushing e5 after I set my rooks on central files, though.

 11. Be3?!
 Bf6 12.
 Qc4 Bxc3 13. bxc3?

 New mistake.
-I thought 14. e5 is the only solution to save the game.
+I thought 14. e5 is now the only one solution to save the game.
 Engine says I was supposed to separate from the pawn gladly and peacefully with 13.
 Qxc3.

 13. ...
 Qe7?